billra/billra.com/docs/colorcube/readme.md

 The physical layout and controls of this tool map directly to these color models:

-- **Hue:** The angular direction chosen on the corner view map.
-Traveling from the center toward the red edge versus the blue edge determines the base hue.
+- **Hue:** The angular direction, or rotation, around the center point.
+Imagine tracing a circle around the central white vertex; the position along that circular path, whether pointing toward the red, green, or blue edge, determines the base hue.
 - **Saturation:** The physical distance from the pure white center.
 Remaining at the center yields zero saturation, while moving toward the far outer edges yields maximum saturation.